AwesumIndustrys/AwesumIndustrys.github.io/README.md

 # AwesumIndustrys.github.io
-The official website for anything relating to me and my channels or projects, such as TechNose or my programs.
+The official website for anything relating to me and my channels or projects.

-CURRENT VERSION: 24w40a (pre-pre-pre-alpha)
+CURRENT VERSION: 24w44a (pre-pre-pre-alpha)